Trump-Pardoned Editor Charged (Again) With Breaking Into Wife's Facebook, Gmail

 Charges against Kurson were first brought in October of last year by the U.S. Attorney in the Eastern District of New York.
 President Trump pardoned Kurson shortly before leaving office.

-A White House statement at the time cited a request by Kurson’s ex-wife, a doctor at Mount Sinai hospital in New York, who while not dismissing the allegations, said she had not wished for his arrest.
+A White House statement at the time cited a request by Kurson’s ex-wife, who while not dismissing the allegations, said she had not wished for his arrest.

-The FBI is said to have learned about the harassment allegations, which took place between 2015 and 2016, while conducting a background check on Kurson, who for a time was being vetted for a post in the Trump administration.
+The FBI is said to have learned of the harassment allegations, which took place between 2015 and 2016, from a long-time friend of the couple while conducting a background check on Kurson, who was being vetted for a post in the Trump administration at the time.

-Federal prosecutors said that Kurson, a former political consultant for Rudy Giuliani, had also stalked and harassed two other individuals, according to FBI interviews conducted at his wife’s hospital.
+The friend, a doctor at Mount Sinai hospital in New York, told investigators they’d also been harassed by Kurson.
+A third person was also harassed, federal prosecutors said.

 “We will not accept presidential pardons as get-out-of-jail-free cards for the well-connected in New York,” District Attorney Vance said in a statement.

-Note: Correction: A previous version of the article inaccurately identified Kurson’s ex-wife as a “doctor at Mount Sinai hospital in New York.”
-The long-time friend of Kurson and his wife, who initially reported the allegations to the FBI, is the doctor.